Serialize Django Model Class Properties

 To include model class properties in the serialization output:

-• optionally, write a bit shorter wrapper function to save a few letters when serializing data.
+argument to specify the subset of class properties to serialize; - optionally, write a bit shorter wrapper function to save a few letters when serializing data.